 We perform numerical simulations of the interactions of a massive binary in a stellar cluster.
 Simulating the full cluster is beyond current N-body techniques, so we focus instead on a sequence of three-body encounters.
 Massive cluster objects, such as IMBHs and tight binary systems, tend to sink the centers of clusters so that a single IMBH is very likely to meet a binary (Sigurdsson & Phinney 1995).
 Exchanges in which the IMBH acquires a close companion are common.
 Such a binary in a stellar cluster core will experience repeated interactions with additional objects as long as the recoils from these interactions do not eject the binary.
-Therefore, we simulate a sequence of encounters between a hard binary and an interloper.
+Therefore, we simulate a "sequence" of encounters between a hard binary and an interloper.
 We perform one interaction and then use the resulting binary for the next encounter.
-This is repeated multiple times until the binary finally merges due to gravitational radiation.
-Because typical velocities involved are non-relativistic and the black holes are tiny compared to their separations, they are treated as Newtonian point masses.
+This is repeated multiple times until the binary finally merges as a result of gravitational radiation.
+Because typical velocities involved are nonrelativistic and the black holes are tiny compared to their separations, they are treated as Newtonian point masses.
 In order to test the influence of the binary's mass, we use a range of binary mass ratios.
-To simplify the problem we study a binary with mass ratio of $N:10~M{\odot}$ and a $10~M{\odot}$ interloper, designated as N:10:10, and vary N between $10~M{\odot}$ and $10^3~M{\odot}$.
+To simplify the problem we study a binary with mass ratio of $N:10 M{\odot}$ and a 10 M{\odot} interloper, designated as N:10:10, and we vary N between 10 and $10^3 M{\odot}$.

 The simulations were done using a binary-single scattering code that was written to be as general purpose as possible.
 Because of the vast parameter space that needs to be covered, the code uses a Monte Carlo initial condition generator.
-The orbits are integrated using hnbody, a hierarchical, direct N-body integrator, with the adaptive fourth order Runge Kutta integrator option (K. Rauch & D. Hamilton, in preparation)1.
-Because we focus on close approaches where a wide range of timescales are important, an adaptive scheme is often better than symplectic methods.
+The orbits are integrated using hnbody, a hierarchical, direct N-body integrator, with the adaptive fourth-order Runge Kutta integrator option (K. Rauch & D. Hamilton 2004, in preparation).1 Because we focus on close approaches in which a wide range of timescales are important, an adaptive scheme is often better than symplectic methods.

 In wide hierarchical triples, direct integration can consume a large amount of computational time.
 To reduce this, we employ a two-body approximation scheme that tracks the phase of the inner binary.
 For a sufficiently large outer orbit, the orbit is approximately that of an object about the center of mass of the binary.
-We calculate this approximate two-body orbit analytically and keep track of the inner binary's phase.
+If both the distance from the outer object to the inner binary's center of mass and the semimajor axis of the outer binary are greater than 30 times the inner binary's semimajor axis, $a{\rm ib}$, we calculate this approximate two-body orbit analytically and keep track of the inner binary's phase.
 When the outer object nears the binary again, we revert to direct numerical integration.